 What is the process for obtaining a Nebraska Money Transmitter License?

 As mentioned, the application has to be made to the Nebraska Department of Banking and Finance by NMLS.
 Documents have to be uploaded on the NMLS website and certain documents have to be mailed.
 Important requirements are 1) Signatures at all required places; 2) Required filing fee, and 3) All enclosures and financial statements as stated in the form.
-License is issued for a period of one year and has to be renewed annually before 31st December.
+The license is issued for one year and has to be renewed annually before the 31st of December.

 How much does it cost to obtain a Nebraska Money Transmitter License?